 The Company's critical processes and businesses could be disrupted by events including cyberattacks, failure or loss of access to technology and/or associated data, military conflicts, acts of terror, natural disasters, severe weather events and infectious disease.
-The Company maintains a resilience program designed to provide for operational resilience and enable it to respond to and recover critical processes and supporting assets in the event of a disruption impacting the Company's people, technology, facilities and third parties.
-The key elements of the Company's resilience program include business continuity management, technology disaster recovery, third-party resilience and key business service resilience.
+The Morgan Stanley Group maintains a firmwide resilience program that is designed to provide for operational resilience and enable it to respond to and recover critical processes and supporting assets in the event of a disruption impacting our people, technology, facilities and third parties.
+The key elements of the Morgan Stanley Group's resilience program include business continuity management, technology disaster recovery, third-party resilience and key business service resilience.
 Resilience testing is performed both internally and with critical third parties to validate recovery capability in accordance with business requirements.
-Business units within the Morgan Stanley Group maintain business continuity plans, including identifying processes and strategies to continue business critical processes during a business continuity incident.
-The business units also test the documented preparation to provide a reasonable expectation that, during a business continuity incident, the business unit will be able to continue its critical business processes and limit the impact of the incident to the Morgan Stanley Group and its clients.
-Technical recovery plans are maintained for critical technology assets and detail the steps to be implemented to recover from a disruption impacting the assets' primary location.
-Disaster recovery testing is performed to validate the recovery capability of these critical technology assets.
+The Company is subject to the operational resilience requirements of the FCA and the PRA.
+The UK regulatory requirements are embedded within the broader firmwide resilience programme.